JinwooOh/CS200-testing-service/README.md

 type ` npm run server ` first

-For react server on http://localhost:3000/, in a client/src directory type ` npm run start `
+For react server on http://localhost:3000/, in a client/src directory type ` npm run dev `

 # Trello <https://trello.com/b/pjeqZils/iteration-1>
 Assign yourself to cards you plan to work on.
 There are Due Date options, Checklist, Descriptions, etc. that you can add to communicate with your team members.